 We’re clinging on to the last few days of Summer so that we can indulge in our buffet of cheese dips and margaritas for Labor Day.
 Starting next week, it’ll be warm and comforting foods that we’ll be developing for clients and we still can’t believe another Summer has gone by.

-But with only a few days left, let’s discuss the topic of cheese dips and how wonderful they make us feel.
-I honestly believe a warm batch of cheese dips made with my favorite parmesan cheese, cream cheese and spinach is chicken soup for the soul.
+But with only a few days left of Summer, let’s discuss the topic of cheese dips and how wonderful they make us feel.
+We honestly believe a warm batch of cheese dips made with my favorite parmesan cheese, cream cheese and spinach is chicken soup for the soul.

 There’s just something inherently pleasing, warming and soul satisfying in a bowl of cheese dips.
-So to end the year with a bang, I’ve added another recipe to my collection, a simple stove top artichoke spinach dip recipe to wow your friends.
+So to end Summer with a bang, we’ve added another recipe to our collection, a simple stove top artichoke spinach dip recipe to wow your friends.

-This is an adaptation of my old stove top spinach dip, which had plenty of onions and water chestnuts.
-But then I realized that I was making this artichoke version all along and never posted it.
+This is an adaptation of our old stove top spinach dip, which had plenty of onions and water chestnuts.
+But then we realized that we were making this artichoke version all along and never posted it.
 So here it is, my favorite artichoke spinach dip that takes just a few minutes to make, but brings in loads of joy to the party.

-I’ve also included my other favorite dip recipes that have been serious crowd pleasers over the last five years.
+We’ve also included my other favorite dip recipes that have been serious crowd pleasers:

 Sweet Onion “Crack Dip” – This warm, fragrant and savory onion dip is our most popular appetizer.
 It always makes an appearance at our parties.

 Everyone has dubbed it as the “crack dip” because it’s so addicting.
 And of course, it’s got plenty of calories which makes it even more dangerous.
 But life is short and this dip is for special occasions, gatherings or anytime you’re hankering for an amazing onion dip to wow your crowd of friends and guests.
 Make sure to make a double batch because it’ll be devoured quick!